 What Works in Louw’s Approach

-- Mixes two asset classes — one liquid, one less so — to diversify drivers
+- Combines two asset classes (one highly liquid, one less so) to diversify the drivers behind moves

 - Low-frequency trading with average outcomes above $1,685 per position